Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Experiments

+Secondly, training world models on our large-scale synthesized data proves to be effective.
+As shown in Table~\ref{tab:downstream-eval}, fine-tuning Qwen2-VL-7B into Dreamer-7B leads to a substantial 4.7\% absolute improvement in success rate on VisualWebArena, 4.0\% on Online-Mind2Web, and 4.8\% on Mind2Web-Live, outperforming the vanilla Qwen2-VL-7B model and even Qwen2-VL-72B.
+Furthermore, Dreamer-7B achieves performance comparable to GPT-4o on two online benchmarks, Online-Mind2Web and Mind2Web-Live, demonstrating the feasibility of training world models for web-based decision-making.

-\begin{remark}[Efficiency.]
-Another key advantage of model-based planning is its efficiency compared with tree search using actual explorations.
-As shown in ~\autoref{tab:efficiency}, tree search requires approximately three times more steps than the baseline across all environments, whereas our method maintains comparable action steps.
-Notably, tree search introduces about ten times more wall clock latency due to the extra actions and backtracking, while the simulation overhead in our approach is minimal and can be further reduced with increased parallelization.
+\paragraph{Efficiency.} Another key advantage of model-based planning is its efficiency compared with tree search using actual explorations.
+Table~\ref{tab:efficiency} shows that tree search requires approximately 3 times more steps than the reactive baseline, whereas our method maintains comparable number of action steps.
+Notably, compared to reactive baselines, tree search introduces about 10 times greater latency (in wall clock time) due to additional actions and backtracking, while the overhead from simulation in our approach is substantially lower, making \OurMethod 4--5 times more efficient than the tree search baseline.